+Jacksonville Data

-Jacksonville Data.
-Data from two years of Jacksonville natural exposures was compared to establish a baseline.
+Data from two years' Jacksonville natural exposures were compared to establish a baseline.
 As expected, there were differences from year to year in the absolute values.
-However, there was perfect agreement in the rank order of the various systems from year to year.
-See Table 6 and Figure 6.
+However, there was perfect agreement in the rank order of the various systems from year to year (Table 6 and Figure 6).